anasouardini/blog/src/pages/posts/does-virtual-dom-make-reactjs-faster.md

 So I keep hearing; on Youtube, LinkedIn, forums, etc; that Virtual DOM makes Reactjs *"faster"*.
 So that indicates that React is fast and what makes it even faster is the Virtual DOM.
 So how does it do that?

-TLDR; **it doesn't, React is no way near fast to begin with, and NO, Virtual DOM doesn't help making Reactjs itself fast at all.**
+TLDR; **it doesn't, React is no way near fast to begin with, and NO, Virtual DOM doesn't help making Reactjs go any faster at all.**

-If you've heard the same thing as I did on social media, you're probably wondering why would someone say that React is not fast.
-Yh, after you hear something for so long your brain starts to think it's the ultimate truth.
+If you've heard the same thing as I did on the internet, you're probably wondering why would someone say that React is not fast.
+Yeah, well, when you repeatedly hear something for so long, your brain starts to think it's the ultimate truth.

 No, I don't hate React, I love all technologies.
 Now let me explain why I'm saying what I'm saying.